40843245/Angular/How to/How to generate a new component in Angular-CLI?.md

 Here is a rule about reflection from `upper-camel case` naming style to `hyphen-delimiter words` naming style.

-a. make the first letter as lowercase.
+a. lowercase it for first letter.

-b. make the
+b.
+After that, for all uppercase letter, replace it to a hypen sign (i.e. `-`) followed by its corresponding lowercase.

+For example,

+`PageNotFound` will be `pageNotFound` after step a.

+Then it will be `page-not-found` after b.

 > [!NOTE]
 > The phrase `reflect an old name (to a new name) with that naming style` means that